 “Of course, … It’s at least I could do.”

-All seven hippos kneeled and thanked Gum-Gum for his grace.
+All seven hippos bowed their heads and thanked Gum-Gum for his grace.
 Later that night they would all rest up for the morning.